32-bit ASN – 32-bit Autonomous System Numbers

 RFC – Request for Comment

-A document series of the IETF that focuses on concepts, networking, and Internet protocols. http://www.ietf.org/rfc.html
+The IETF’s document series that focuses on concepts, networking, and Internet protocols.

 RIPE – Réseaux IP Européens

-The Regional Internet Registry (RIR) serving countries in Europe, the Middle East, and parts of Central Asia. http://www.ripe.net/
+The RIPE NCC Regional Internet Registry (RIR) serving countries in Europe, the Middle East, and parts of Central Asia.

 RIR – Regional Internet Registry

 An organization overseeing the allocation and registration of Internet number resources within a particular region of the world.
 Resources include IP addresses (IPv4 and IPv6) and Autonomous System Numbers (ASNs).
-The Internet Assigned Numbers Authority (IANA) allocates these resources to each RIR.
+Public Technical Identifiers (PTI) allocates these resources to each RIR.
 RIRs also maintain public databases of their registration information.
-There are currently five RIRs in operation namely AFRINIC, APNIC, ARIN, LACNIC, and RIPE NCC.
-(See also specific entry for each RIR).
+There are five RIRs in the world: AFRINIC, APNIC, ARIN, LACNIC, and RIPE NCC.
+See also: AFRINIC, APNIC, ARIN, LACNIC, RIPE NCC, PTI, IANA.

 The root level is the top level of the Domain Name System, a hierarchical tree-like structure that maps domain names to IP addresses.
 Top-level domains include .com, .org, and country-level names such as .ca and .au.